Minsden Chapel: History

 fallen into disrepair.
 Marriages continued here into the 18th century, until the crumbling masonry became too dangerous.
 One story says that a piece of falling stonework knocked the prayer-book out of a curate's hand during the marriage ceremony of Enoch West and Mary Horn on the 11th of July 1738.

-In the 20th century the chapel was closely associated with the historian Reginald Hine from nearby Hitchin.
+In the 20th century the chapel was closely associated with the historian Reginald Hine from nearby Baldock.
 He frequently visited here, and eventually obtained a lifetime lease of the building from the vicars of Hitchin.
 So fond of the chapel was he, that he even bade "trespassers and sacrilegious persons take warning, for I will proceed against them with the utmost rigour of the law, and, after my death and burial, I will endeavour, in all ghostly ways, to protect and haunt its hallowed walls".
 Contrary to popular belief Hine is not buried at Minsden.
 His body was cremated at Golders Green (London) and his ashes were subsequently scattered at the chapel.
 His family erected a memorial stone at the site, which was subsequently re-laid in its current grave-like horizontal position by them after it was damaged by vandals in the early 1980s.

 In 1907, Thomas William Latchmore, a local professional photographer and friend of Hine, took a photograph that supposedly showed a ghostly monk at the Chapel.
 Rumours of paranormal activity first appeared around this time.
 The haunting most frequently reported is that of a single monk climbing stairs (which no longer exist) to the north-east area of the chapel; this is said to occur at midnight on Halloween.

 Other reported experiences include the sighting of a glowing cross on the wall, and the hearing of distant music or the ringing of the stolen bells.
 Legends also exist of a lost tunnel built during the time of the Crusades that extended to nearby Temple Dinsley, and another of a murdered nun.